firecat53/dockerfiles/rsync/README.rst

 Docker rsync
 ============

 Simple Dockerfile to install rsync in an image.
+Useful for data-only container backups.

 Build
 -----

 ::

-    # docker build --rm -t rsync .
+    # docker build -t rsync .